"False"

 2012: Research infrastructure FESEM

-The FESEM facility is established with funding from the Swedish Research Council.
+A field emission scanning electron microscopy (FESEM) facility was inaugurated in 2012 with national funding from the Swedish Research Council.

 2012: Emmanuelle Charpentier publishes on Crispr-CAS9 in Science